 Adding a prefix to produce a negative or opposite meaning is a widely used function of most English prefixes.
 This 'learning by doing' printable aims to provide sufficient practice of such prefixes.

-Do not let go of this opportunity to familiarize your third-grade kids with prefixes that have their origin in our ancient languages and are still going strong with their ubiquity in English.
+Do not let go of this opportunity to familiarize your 4th grade and 5th grade kids with prefixes that have their origin in our ancient languages and are still going strong with their ubiquity in English.

 Children will enjoy doing this reverse exercise of splitting words into their root words, prefixes and suffixes provided in a tabular format for coherent understanding and practice.